Spencer, Massachusetts: Education

 Spencer's public schools are regionalized K–12 with East Brookfield.
 Spencer students attend Wire Village School for grades kindergarten through fourth.
 Students from both towns attend Knox Trail Junior High School for grades 5–8, but the 6th grade is only students from Spencer; David Prouty High School for grades 9–12.
-David Prouty Junior High School, which was also the former building of the old high school, was recently closed and reopened as a senior living center after being replaced by the Wire Village School.
+David Prouty Junior High School, which was also the former building of the old high school, was closed and reopened as a senior living center after being replaced by the Wire Village School.